nanoframework/nanoFramework.WebServer/README.md

 - Serve static files on any storage
 - Handle parameter in URL
 - Possible to have multiple WebServer running at the same time
+- supports GET/PUT and any other word
+- Supports any type of header
+- Supports content in POST

+Limitations:
+- Does not support any zip way
+- No URL decode implemented yet
+- No helper yet to build a proper HTML answer easilly

 ## Usage